logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 <br>

-# Financial Analysis In Houdini
+# Making The 1st Financial Houdini Package

 Using "Hou Pandas" as a foundation, I developed a child package called "Hou Fin," which is specialized in financial analysis within PDG.
 All "Hou Fin" nodes inherit the default "Hou Pandas" UI, which includes functionality for importing and exporting dataframes, as mentioned previously.
 From there, the nodes build upon the UI with specific code tailored to their financial analysis features, enabling the rapid design of workflows that leverage external financial Python packages directly within Houdini.